 Include dean's list standings, departmental awards, scholarships, fellowships, and membership in any honors associations.

 Include your thesis or dissertation title.
 You may also include a brief sentence or two on your paper and the name of your advisor.

 List any research experience you have, including where you worked, when, and with whom.
 Include any publications resulting from your research.

 List relevant work experience; this may include non-academic work.
 List the employer, position, and dates of employment.
 Include a brief list of your duties and accomplishments.

 List any teaching positions you have held.
 Provide the school, course name, and semester.
 You may also include any other relevant tutoring or group leadership experience.

 List any relevant skills you have not yet mentioned.
 This may include language skills, computer skills, administrative skills, etc.

 Publications and presentations

 List any publications you have written, co-written, or contributed to.
 Include all necessary bibliographic information.
-You should also include any pieces you are currently working on.
-Include papers you presented at conferences and/or associations: list the name of the paper, the conference name and location, and the date.
+You should also list any pieces you are currently working on.
+Include papers you presented at conferences and associations: list the name of the paper, the conference name and location, and the date.